Of Commerce, Counsel & the Coin

 Debt enforcement, conditionality

-The collection agency.
-Any country requiring liquidity must, in exchange, install a Western-style central bank, privatise its mineral and water rights, and accept its debts denominated in someone else's money.
+The Fund does the collection work of the arrangement, since any country requiring liquidity must, in exchange, install a Western-style central bank, privatise its mineral and water rights, and accept its debts denominated in someone else’s money.

 Bank